RidOne-technologies/polkadot-web-identicon/README.md

-# polkadot-web-identicon
+# PolkadotWebIdenticon

-A generic identity icon that can render icons in javascript frontend applications(Angular, React, Svelte, Vue, etc...)  for Substrate based chains
+A generic identity icon that can render Substrate based chains icons for  html/javascript frontend applications.

 ## Build

-`npm run build`
+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.

-## Running unit tests
+## Usage of built example
-Running a test on a static html file `npx live-server demo`
+See inside [example](example/index.html) folder to see an example of usage

-## Running unit tests
+Improvements are on the way !!!
-Run `ng test`
+Happy coding 😎!!!